SPOILER ALERT ⚠

 Eric follows Raven to America, blah, blah, blah, a possible other woman makes an appearance, blah, blah, blah, Eric and Raven reunite, blah, blah, blah, villain seeks revenge, blah, blah, blah, happy ending.

 Final Analysis of The Treacherous Heart

-Events happened, characters engaged in dialogue, time passed on, and it was so boring.
-All the pieces were in place, but the story was lifeless, like a dead frog connected by jumper cables to a car battery.
+Events happened, characters engaged in dialogue, time passed on, and it was so dull.
+All the pieces were in place, but the story was lifeless, like a dead frog connected to a car battery by jumper cables.
 Turn the ignition all you want; there’s just no spark here, no animation.

 When boring writing is combined with a drawn-out, pale imitation of a better work, it makes for a 1 star read.
 In this case, as I do appreciate the Elaine Gignilliat cover, I’ll give this sucker 1 1/2 stars.